 Reporting Academic Concerns

-A student who wishes to report an academic incident should use the Academic Incident Report Form and return it to the Office of Academic Affairs.
-This form can be used to report complaints, concerns, conflicts, and problems related to academics, courses, faculty, other students, or academic facilities, should contact the office of Academic Affairs.
+A student who wishes to report academic concerns, including complaints, concerns, conflicts, and problems related to academics, courses, faculty, other students, or academic facilities, should contact the office of Academic Affairs.

 Honesty & Ethics